Enrollment Requirements

 Graduate Students

-A full course load for graduate students is defined as 9 credit hours, or 6 credits with an assistantship authorized by the Office of Graduate Studies (OGS).
+Graduate international students are required to enroll in a full course load for the Fall and Spring semesters to maintain student immigration status.
+A full course load for graduate students is defined as 9 credit hours, or 6 credits with an assistantship authorized by the Office of Academic Personnel (OAP).
 International students are not required to enroll in courses during the summer session, but may choose to.

 All Students